ZadokJoshua/Matika/ReadMe.md

 ## Matika
-This program converts quantities expressed in various systems of measurement to their equivalents in other systems of measurement.
+This is a desktop application that converts quantities expressed in various systems of measurement to their equivalents in other systems of measurement.
+It's a clone of the Windows Calculator.